-Eliana Quiroz is a Bolivian guest researcher at the Leibniz Institute for Media Research from June until November 2021.
-She is working with Dr. Clara Iglesias Keller
+Eliana Quiroz was a Bolivian guest researcher at the Leibniz Institute for Media Research from June until November 2021.
+She was working with Dr. Clara Iglesias Keller

-on the ecosystem of disinformation that was set during the recent Bolivian political crisis (October 2019 to October 2020).
+on the ecosystem of disinformation that was set during the Bolivian political crisis in October 2019 to October 2020.

 Eliana Quiroz is a Ph.D. student at the Universidad Major de San Andrés in La Paz, Bolivia.
 Her dissertation focuses on the effects of disinformation against disadvantaged populations.